Avishayy/hi-words.vim/README.md

 `<leader>0`

 # Installation
-Use your preferred installation method, I use plugged:
+Use your preferred installation method, I use Plugged:
 `Plug 'avishayy/hi-words.vim'`

 # Configuration